ryanmeria/ryanmeria/README.md

 - I tend to remember a lot of information down the road, but I don't necessarily remember things that were talked about 5 minutes prior.
 Please follow up with me if you have given me an action item and I have not gotten back to you.
 - Problems are often simpler in my own head, in contrast to reality, and I appreciate a reality check every now and then.
 - If a technical problem is particularly perplexing, I've been told I start to act like Dr. Gregory House, and refuse to let it go until it is solved.
+- I have been told that people are surprised when I tell them I am introverted.
+My personal philosophy on introversion vs. extroversion is, that governs how you react under stress, and not necessarily your day to day interactions.
+Because of that, the title of Extroverted Introvert, or Outgoing Introvert, makes the most sense to me. https://introvertdear.com/news/extroverted-introvert-signs/
+- Context switching is difficult for me.
+I need to do a better job of protecting my own time in order to ensure I give myself large blocks of time where I can be focused.